Protesters seek to block eviction of left-wing Berlin bar

-BERLIN (AP) - Protesters have erected barricades and set several fires in a bid to stop Berlin police from evicting a left-wing bar that has been the focus of a campaign against gentrification.
+BERLIN (AP) - Hundreds of police faced off against protesters trying to stop the eviction Friday of a left-wing bar that has been the focus of a campaign against gentrification.

-The dpa news agency quoted police Friday saying about 40 people have been detained in connection with demonstrations around the Syndikat bar in the capital’s Neukoelln district.
+Police detained about 40 people after protesters erected barricades and set several fires in an unsuccessful bid to stop bailiffs from entering the Syndikat bar in the capital’s Neukoelln district.

 A rally Saturday against the eviction turned violent, with police and protesters clashing after officers were pelted with stones and fireworks.